particle-iot/docs/src/content/reference/discontinued/cellular/us-2g-3g-sunset.md

 ### T-Mobile

-- T-Mobile 2G will shut down by April 2, 2024.
-This deadline is not expected to be extended again.
+- T-Mobile 2G will have reduced capacity and coverage starting April 2, 2025.
+Any time after this date 2G coverage could disappear permanently at any location without warning.
 - T-Mobile 3G shutdown started in January 2021 and is substantially complete as of June 2022.